Scyks/UltimateSpirit/README.md

-UltimateSpirit
+UltimateSpirit (BETA)
 ==============

-A little software for ultimate frisbee spirit sheet analysis
+A little software for ultimate frisbee spirit sheet analytics.

+Documentation will be available soon.